markgarrigan/gelo/README.md

 ### Absolute gelo files

-gelo looks for a file starting at src and going to the place you want.
+gelo starts in src and goes where you tell it to go.

 `<!--gelo /_file.html-->`